What you need to know about hysterectomy

 - Uterine prolapse

-- Adenomyosis, when the inner lining of the uterus breaks through the wall of the uterus and causes cramps, lower stomach pressure and bloating
+- Adenomyosis, which is when the inner lining of the uterus breaks through the uterine wall and causes cramps, lower stomach pressure and bloating

 - Cancer (or precancer) of the uterus, ovary, cervix or endometrium (the uterus lining)